dita-ot/docs/reference/markdown/MDITA-syntax.md

 </map>
 ```

-In this case, the first paragraph in the topic will be treated as a short description, and tables will be converted to DITA `<simpletable>` elements.
+In this case, the first paragraph in the topic is treated as a short description, and tables are converted to DITA `<simpletable>` elements.

 The _MDITA_ format uses [CommonMark] as the underlying markup language.
 MDITA files must be UTF-8 encoded.